 Once you have your domain name, you’ll probably want to use it for a website.
 To do that, you’ll either need to pay someone to create your site for you or build a site yourself.

-If you want to create a site yourself but don’t have technical skills, you might want to consider a website builder package like the one offered by GoDaddy.
+If you want to create a site yourself but don’t have technical skills, you might want to consider buying a website builder package like the one offered by GoDaddy.

 Website builders offer a drag and drop interface, which lets you build a website without having to know how to code.
+(You also get a free domain name for a year, so bear that in mind when you’re thinking about buying a domain name.)

 Buying a domain name should be a quick and easy process.
 If you have any questions about buying a domain with GoDaddy, feel free to call the GoDaddy guides on 020 7084 1810.